cncf/tag-security/supply-chain-security/compromises/2022/wp-apthemes.md

 ## Type of Compromise

 Given not much is known about the original compromise, this is categorized as a source code compromise.
+It's also possible this was a compromise of publishing infrastructure, where only release artifacts were affected.

 ## References